Antenna Selection Guide: Choosing the Right Antenna for Your RF Equipment

 How do I choose the right antenna frequency?

-Aim for SWR near 1 with under 1.5 to 1 generally good and over 2 to 1 indicating a mismatch that needs fixing before final mounting.
+Aim for SWR near 1 with under 1.5 to 1 generally good with over 2 indicating a mismatch that needs fixing before final mounting.